indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 I think I'm late to the party and understand this is a somewhat controversial topic (add link mabye?) but recently I have switched to favor constructor injection over field injection.
 I understand that this topic has been discussed many times before (links to previous articles).
 Nevertheless, I'd like to go over the arguments that made me prefer constructor injection.

+//story

+Let me tell you a story.
+A software engineer joins a team of Java developers.
+They're working on a Spring app. ...
+Joins another team, same thing.
+That developer was me.

+I'd like to tell a story of my experience with Spring dependency injection.
+Join team/project which has been worked on for several years already.
+Classes are fairly big.
+DI is

 I used to use Spring's field injection all the time.
 Although I was well aware, that Spring framework supports constructor and setter injection, I did not consider using them.
 There were multiple reasons.
 But mainly I liked the conciseness of adding `@Autowired` or `@Inject` annotation to a private field.
 The Spring framework would do the heavy lifting.
 Required dependencies were injected to classes without me having to do much work at all.
 That's what frameworks are for, right?
 To save us from doing the ugly work.

 New classes started out small.
 Maybe they had one or two dependencies.
 But over time, like in many code bases, they grew larger.
 I needed to add support for a new feature.
 No problem.
 Let's take the existing class, and add another dependency to it.
 Spring makes it quite convenient.
 Just *autowire* it.
 This process was repeated multiple times until, lo and behold, I had created a monolith.
 But that's normal?
 Right?
 Raise your hand if you've seen a service class with ten or more dependencies and line count approaching to several hundred.